omarkmu/pz-omichat/docs/sandbox-options.md

 The dollar-sign-prefixed *tokens* that these format strings accept are listed in their documentation.
 For a list of available tokens, see [Tokens](./format-string-tokens.md).

-To include special characters, [numeric character references](./format-strings.md#numeric-character-references) may be used.
+To include special characters, [character references](./format-strings.md#character-references) may be used.

 ## Feature Flags
 Options within this set are used to enable or disable features of the mod.